raspibolt/raspibolt/guide/bitcoin/bitcoin-client.md

 ## For the future: upgrade Bitcoin Core

-The latest release can be found on the Github page of the Bitcoin Core project:
+The latest release can be found on the GitHub page of the Bitcoin Core project:

 <https://github.com/bitcoin/bitcoin/releases>